A minimax method for the spectral fractional Laplacian and related evolution problems: Introduction

 Several previous approaches in the literature have used explicit representations of the spectral fractional Laplacian involving the heat semigroup (cf., for example, \cite{Cusimano2018} for further details), while finite element discretizations have resulted in fractional powers $A^{s}$ of the matrix representation $A$ of the discrete Laplacian.
-Of the previous contributions focusing on the latter approach, we highlight in particular \cite{bonito2015}, with subsequent developments discussed in \cite{bonito2017, bonito2021, bonito2022}.
+Of previous contributions that focus on the latter approach, we highlight in particular \cite{bonito2015}, with subsequent developments discussed in \cite{bonito2017, bonito2021, bonito2022}.
 Motivated by these, in \cite{carrillosuli2024} a finite element method was developed and analyzed for a drift-diffusion PDE involving the spectral definition of the fractional Laplacian.
-Our main goal here is to focus on the development of an efficient and accurate implementation of that method through a fast algorithm, referred to as \textit{minimax-fractional FEM}, with provable accuracy bounds.
+Our main goal here is to focus on the development of an efficient and accurate implementation of that method through a fast algorithm, with a provable error bound.
+The algorithm is based on rational approximation of functions and we mention \cite{Miroslav2023} for some recent work that has also followed this direction, for a different PDE model unrelated to the fractional Laplacian, which is the primary focus of the present work.

-This technique has the advantage that it emanates from a finite element approximation, it is capable of dealing with different domain-geometries, and it is accurate, despite the fact that it does not require full knowledge of the spectrum of the matrix representation $A$ of the discrete Laplacian, as in \cite{carrillofronzoni2024}.
-The matrix $A$ is sparse and therefore the method does not cause data-storage problems.
-Additionally, the proposed numerical approximation can be easily generalized to the fractional power of any positive self-adjoint linear operator.
+This technique has the advantage that it comes from a finite element approximation, it is capable of dealing with different domain geometries, and it is accurate, despite the fact that it does not require full knowledge of the spectrum of the matrix representation $A$ of the discrete Laplacian, as in \cite{carrillofronzoni2024}.
+The proposed numerical approximation can be easily generalized to the fractional power of any positive self-adjoint linear operator.
 These advantages provide a fast and accurate numerical approximation of the fractional Laplacian, which can then be used in the numerical solution of nonlocal evolutionary PDEs.